FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### How does thread synchronization occurs inside a monitor?
 What levels of synchronization can you apply?
-(Expert)

 The JVM uses locks in conjunction with monitors.
 A monitor is basically a guardian that watches over a sequence of synchronized code and ensuring that only one thread at a time executes a synchronized piece of code.
 Each monitor is associated with an object reference.
 The thread is not allowed to execute the code until it obtains the lock.